I'm looking for examples of information displays that convey instructions at the point of need/use

 -- Edward Tufte

-and I dare not speculate on the effects of various additives, like whole wheat or spinach.
+Other issues will be the starting water content, which may already by fairly high in fresh pasta; a high ratio of soluble to insoluble starch, which would speed cooking time; and I dare not speculate on the effects of various additives, like whole wheat or spinach.

 Another commonplace example of Point-of-Need instructions: Hand-dryers in restrooms.
 This is an example of a high-traffic, frequent use appliance, and a hygienic issue is also presented if the dryers are not used.
-I am sure everyone has encountered an example of "Hold hands under dryer - starts automatically," so I won't post an image, but may also note how many dryers are engineered with a technically unnecessary "nozzle" jutting out from the front, indicating to a potential user precisely where their hands need to go.
+I am sure everyone has encountered an example of "Hold hands under dryer—starts automatically," so I won't post an image, but may also note how many dryers are engineered with a technically unnecessary "nozzle" jutting out from the front, indicating to a potential user precisely where their hands need to go.

-There are, however, some alternative designs out there: I recently ran across something called a "Dyson Airblade," which blows air horizontally across both sides of the user's hands simultaneously (image).
+There are, however, some alternative designs out there: I recently ran across something called a "Dyson Airblade," which blows air horizontally across both sides of the user's hands simultaneously.
 Labeling aside, note how both the shape of the slot (one side is cut to fit around each hand/wrist) and the yellow lines emphasize correct operation.

-On a recent flight in the US, the flight attendant would cup her hand to her ear after asking if you would like
+On a recent flight in the US, the flight attendant would cup her hand to her ear after asking if you would like anything.
+It was an extremely direct indicator that she was awaiting your response.
+Very effective.

 People waiting in line for water on the grounds of a school in Sendai.